-Ferroglobe is committed to ensuring that its business is conducted in compliance with all applicable sanctions regimes and other applicable laws, regulations and restrictions relating to international trade, and that it does not engage with any sanctioned parties.
+B. SANCTIONS Ferroglobe is committed to ensuring that its business is conducted in compliance with all applicable sanctions regimes and other applicable laws, regulations and restrictions relating to international trade, and that it does not engage with any sanctioned parties.
 Sanctions include prohibitions or restrictions on:

+exports or re-exports to a sanctioned country

+-

+imports from, or dealings in property originating from, a sanctioned country

+-

+travel to or from a sanctioned country

+-

-- exports or re-exports to a sanctioned country - imports from, or dealings in property originating from, a sanctioned country - · travel to or from a sanctioned country - trading, investments and other dealings in a sanctioned country, or with individual parties or banks designated under applicable sanctions programs - making funds or resources available to parties designated under applicable sanctions programs - transfer of restricted software, technical data or technology by email
+trading, investments and other dealings in a sanctioned country, or with individual parties or banks designated under applicable sanctions programs

+-

+making funds or resources available to parties designated under applicable sanctions programs

+-

-Awareness and compliance with sanctions
+transfer of restricted software, technical data or technology by email Awareness and compliance with sanctions

-We must be aware of, and fully comply with, all international sanctions programs affecting our business.
+We must be aware of, and fully comply

+with, all international sanctions programs affecting our business.
 Our policy is to ensure that we never knowingly:

+supply our products, or allow our products to be supplied, to any designated or blocked person

+-

+purchase goods from any designated or blocked person

+. . .

-- supply our products, or allow our products to be supplied, to any designated or blocked person - purchase goods from any designated or blocked person - otherwise deal with any designated or blocked person or property in contravention of any applicable sanction, trade embargo, export control or other trade restriction.
+otherwise deal with any designated or blocked person or property in contravention of any applicable sanction, trade embargo, export control or other trade restriction.

-Sanctions continued

 Sanctions may be imposed by individual countries or supra-national bodies, such as the UN and EU.

-Some sanctions regimes apply both to US persons (wherever located) and to exports/ re-exports of US-origin products and products with US-origin content (whether or not the entity handling them is a US person).
+Some sanctions regimes apply both to US persons (wherever located) and to exports/re-exports of US-origin products and products with US-origin content (whether or not the entity handling them is a US person).
 Breaching sanctions carries serious penalties, including fines, loss of export licences and imprisonment.

-Minimising the risk of breach

-Our policy is to use internal controls to minimise the risk of breaching sanctions, and provide training and support to ensure that personnel understand them and implement them effectively, particularly where their work involves international financial transfers or cross-border supply or purchase of products, technologies or services.
+2 Minimising the risk of breach Our policy is to use internal controls to minimise the risk of breaching sanctions, and provide training and support to ensure that personnel understand them and implement them effectively, particularly where their work involves international financial transfers or cross-border supply or purchase of products, technologies or services.
 As noted above, trade sanctions no longer just target whole countries with economic, trade or diplomatic restrictions.
 Increasingly, they are also aimed at designated or blocked individuals or groups, and the companies, banks or organisations associated with them.
 The applicable lists of prohibited countries and designated persons change frequently.
 If your work involves the purchase, sale or shipment of products, technologies or services across international borders, you must keep up to date with the rules.

-Personnel must also notify the Legal Department whenever initiating a new supplier, agent or customer relationship with a person outside the US or EU (wherever located) in order that appropriate trade sanctions diligence may be carried out.
+Personnel must also notify the Legal Department whenever initiating a new supplier, agent or customer relationship with a person outside the US or EU

+(wherever located) in order that appropriate trade sanctions diligence may be carried out.
 Always contact the Legal Department immediately upon receipt of any sanctions-related communications or requests from official bodies or our business partners.
 If ever in doubt as to what should be done, contact the Legal Department.

-- Your supervisor or manager - The Legal Department (legal@ferroglobe.com)
+Any questions - CONTACT

 More Information

+More Information

 Please contact

-The Legal Department

-Ferroglobe PLC

-Torre Espacio

-Paseo de la Castellana 259D 49 floor
+The Legal Department Ferroglobe PLC Paseo de la Castellana 259D, 49th Floor 28046 Madrid Spain

-28046 Madrid

-Spain

-Telephone

-Email
+Telephone: +34 91 590 32 19

-legal@ferroglobe.com
+Email: legal@ferroglobe.com